 New to Working From Home?
-8 Tips to Support Your TransitionBy Courtney Godfrey, Client Experience Leader
+8 Tips to Support Your TransitionBy Courtney Godfrey, Senior Client & Team Experience Leader

 When I had the opportunity to shift my role from leading a team in our St. Louis office to working remotely on project work from my home in Austin, a lot changed in the way I approached and accomplished my work.

 After working 100% remotely for 10 months, I’m sharing some tips and tricks that have worked well for me in hopes to make it easier for those now doing the same:

 1. End and begin each day with a plan.
 If I wait until the morning of each day to make my plan, I spend the first 30 or so minutes planning and not doing.
 Therefore, I have set a few rhythms in place to ensure I can jump in each day with an intention.

 After work, I do the following for the next day:

 - Determine my start and end time based on my overall schedule.

 - Make a list of the top three things that must get done.

 - Block my calendar to accomplish those tasks and treat them as meetings that can’t be pushed (unless another important team meeting pops up, then I shift it to a different time that day).

 - Keep an ongoing “ideally done today” list to ensure items aren’t missed and can roll over to the next day if needed.